 Wellesley Hills Campus / Enrollment Center, 1st Floor / 781-239-2550

 Students may register for classes on campus or online.
-To register on campus, students should meet with their academic advisor to select appropriate courses and fill out a registration form.
-This form, signed by an academic advisor, should be submitted to the Registrar’s Office on either campus.
+Before enrolling, students should meet with their academic advisor for assistance in selecting appropriate courses.
+Completed registration forms can be submitted online to Registrar@massbay.edu or in person to either campus.
 Barring any conflicts with restricted or full courses, registration staff will enroll students in the selected courses.
-To register online, it is important to speak with an academic advisor prior to registering.

 The academic year consists of a fall and spring semester, each approximately 16 weeks.
 Summer term consists of two accelerated sessions beginning in late May and mid-July and one10-week session.
 Winter session is held in early January and provides an opportunity for accelerated study.
 MassBay programs lead to an associate in arts degree, an associate in science degree, or a certificate.
 Completion time will vary depending upon the requirements of the degree program/certificate and the number of courses completed each semester.

 MassBay recognizes federal regulatory language, defining a credit hour as an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutional established equivalency that reasonably approximates not less than: (1) One hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately 15 weeks for one semester or trimester hour of credit, or ten to 12 weeks for one quarter hour of credit, or the equivalent amount of work over a different amount of time; or (2) At least an equivalent amount of work as required in section (1) of this definition for other academic activities as established by the institution including laboratory or studio work, internships, practicums, and other academic work leading to the award of credit hours.

 Fast Facts: The Registration Process